 Charging system: The alternator rotor and stator can be left on the engine through your first racing season without a doubt.
 Leaving the charging system fully functional means not having to worry about charging your battery will be one less thing to make your learning curve steep.
 Also, for your first season, your racing skills will be a limiting factor, not any excess weight or spinning mass.
 If by chance your charging system has the original “Orange Fin” Zener diode, REPLACE IT AS THE FIRST THING BEFORE STARTING YOUR RACE BIKE PROJECT.
 They are also another item that is not “if” but “when” they die.
 And when they die, they take your battery down at the same time.
 2 weeks shorted, a lead acid battery doesn’t have much of a chance for recovery.

 A solid state regulator/rectifier (shown above) can be installed that replaces both OEM units (voltage regulator and rectifier) in one package.
-Simply remove white rectangular connector and replace wire ends with appropriate gender bullet connectors.
+Simply disconnect BOTH the original regulator and rectifier, remove white rectangular connector and replace wire ends with appropriate gender bullet connectors.
 Soldering and heat shrink insulating the old voltage regulator connector end to the solid state regulator/rectifier would leave only one wire requiring a bullet connector (black).

 Stock Exhaust: Unless you have a show condition exhaust system, you can consider using the original exhaust for racing.
 If it’s show condition, sell it for more race bike resources???
 The CL350 exhaust offers the benefit of ground clearance, but does make access to the left/port carburetor slightly more difficult.
 The CL350 muffler/collector end of the system usually becomes rusted through and can be cut off (as far back as possible).
 Replacement options include the Emgo tapered shorty mufflers (about $50 each).
 The stock CB350 exhaust system is a little low to the ground, but if your bike came equipped with aftermarket mufflers, they probably clear the road better when leaning.
 Both stock exhaust system are heavy and you will eventually want to replace them with lighter systems, like the Mac 2 into 2 exhaust (~$300) for the 350 Honda twins.
 Or, perhaps you want to go to the racer’s choice of the Jemco 2 into 2 system for around $500.